tu-team/2/doc/analysis/scherer_appraisal.md

 ![Relationship between the functions and components of emotion and the organismic subsystems that subserves them](scherer_appraisal.md_table1.png)

 SECs - stimulus evaluation checks.

+1. Relevance.
+1. Implications.
+1. Coping potential.
+1. Normative significance.
+What is significance of this event with respect to my self-concept and to social norms and values?

+## Relevance detection

+1. Novelty check.
+1. Intrinsic pleasantness check.
+1. Goal relevance.

+## Implication assessment